Cinnamon Crepes with Pumpkin Mousse and Graham Crust Crumble

 While the crepes cool prepare the graham crumble.

 Heat the oven to 350 F and line a small baking sheet with parchment paper.
-In a small bowl combine the graham cracker crumbs, melted butter and sugar until the mixture resembles wet sand.
+In a small bowl combine the graham cracker crumbs, 3 tablespoons melted butter and 3 tablespoons sugar until the mixture resembles wet sand.
 Pour the mixture onto the parchment lined sheet pan and press to compact the mixture.
 Bake for 10 minutes then cool completely.
 Gently crumble the graham with a fork.